sklad-dev/Sklad/README.md

 get <key>
 ```

-### 3. Deleting a data by key:
+### 3. Deleting data by key:
 ```
 delete <key>
 ```

-**Note**: The strings have to be surrounded with single quotes, e.g., this will work `get 'test'` while this will fail `get test`.
-It is worth removing the requirement to surround single-word strings with the quotes in the future.
+**Note**: Strings currently have to be surrounded with single quotes (e.g., `get 'test'`).
+Unquoted single-word strings like `get test` will fail to parse.

-Sklad is listening on TCP port 7733, awaiting incoming messages formatted as JSON strings with the following structure:
+Sklad listens on TCP port 7733, awaiting incoming messages formatted as JSON strings with the following structure:
 ```
 {
     "kind": 1,